kanocz/lcvpn/README.md

 ```

 where port is UDP port for communication
+encryption is aescbc for AES-CBC
-aeskey is hex form of 16, 24 or 32 bytes key (for AES-128, AES-192 or AES-256)
+for aescbc mainkey is hex form of 16, 24 or 32 bytes key (for AES-128, AES-192 or AES-256)
 number of remotes is virtualy unlimited, each takes about 256 bytes in memory

 ### Config reload